Skip to content

 Father of compassion and comfort, thank You for loving and caring for us!
 We know that no matter how difficult the journey, You are there to pick us up and point us in the right direction.
 Wrap us daily in Your arms as we do the same with our children.
 Amen.

-From Dr. Dobson's book Night Light for Parents.
+From Dr. James and Shirley Dobson’s book, Night Light for Parents.